lushc/pack-calc-php/README.md

 #### Permutations vs combinations

 The algorithm is generating permutations whereas the end result we're interested in is the combination (with repetition) of pack sizes where order of subtraction no longer matters.
-Using the [example graph](#example-graph) below as an example, after pruning the traversal happens over a number of paths which can all result in the same combination.
+Using the [graph below](#example-graph) as an example, after pruning the traversal happens over a number of paths which all result in the same combination.

 Even with optimisations such as lowering the quantity where permutation starts and pruning the graph we're essentially still brute-forcing a solution, so perhaps a different approach could be to instead calculate the best combination of pack sizes for each integer between "1" and "quantity", using dynamic programming to store previous solutions.